SpicyWeb-de/isp-mailConfig/README.md

 **NOTE:** This is a mirror for https://spicyhub.de/spicy-web/isp-mailconfig

+02/11/2016 Djerk Geurts - Changed to make server configurable.
+Multiserver configurations aren't served well by pointing users at a single server. config.php now allows the use of a detected server hostname or a configured one.

 ### Intro

 Using this tool you can offer mailaccount autodiscover in Thunderbird and Outlook to all your customers in a multiserver environment.